mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Introduction
 ------------

 As a computer scientist working in biomedical research, I have had to develop my biology knowledge on the fly.
 Over the course of this effort, there have been certain concepts, articles, figures, and other bodies of work that provided notable step-functions in my ability to "intuit" biological systems. (my use of the word "intuit" is quite strained here, but I digress).
-In this series of blog posts, I will collect some of these works and provide a little bit of commentary describing why I found these works so helpful.
-I hope the centralization of these resources serves others who are on a similar journey as I am!
+In this series of blog posts, I will collect some of these works and attempt to connect them together conceptually.
+I hope this series serves others who are on a similar journey as I am!

-In the first post of this series, I will attempt to tie two seemingly contradictory ideas together through the work of [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell):
+In the first post of this series, I will attempt to tie two seemingly contradictory ideas together:

 1. Cells are densely packed, chaotic places
 2. We can describe cellular processes with [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)

 I will begin by discussing the visual depictions of cells by [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell).
 Dr. Goodsell is a structural biologist at the Scripps Research Institute and Rutgers University and is well known for his scientifically accurate depictions of cells and the molecules that they are comprised of.
 [His work](https://ccsb.scripps.edu/goodsell/) is both educational and beautiful and helped expand my understanding of biology.

 As I will discuss, Dr. Goodsell's work highlights how densely packed, and seemingly chaotic the environments within cells are.
-The packed, chaotic nature of these environments seems to contradict the fact that biologists routinely describe cells using the clean, mathematical language of networks and graphs.
-In this post, I will attempt to renconcile these two ideas.
+The packed, chaotic nature of these environments seems to contradict the fact that biologists routinely describe cells using the clean, mathematical language of networks and graphs as used in the subfied of []().
+In this post, I will attempt to connect and renconcile these two perspectives of the cell.

 Cells are absolutely packed
 ---------------------------